 Military Madness (USA)

-About Military Madness (USA)
+Military Madness (USA) Overview

 Military Madness (USA) on the NEC TurboGrafx-16 is a turn-based strategy game centered on tactical combat between futuristic military units.
 Players command various ground and air units across hexagonal grid maps, with the goal of defeating enemy forces or capturing key positions.
 The gameplay loop revolves around careful unit placement, managing movement range, and leveraging unit strengths while anticipating enemy moves.
 The hex grid and turn-based system encourage methodical thinking rather than fast reflexes, a hallmark of the strategy genre during this era.